MarcosRSouza/btc-current-price/README.md

 - ```npm i```

-- If you don't use npm, run the equivalent command with your prefered package manager
+- If you don't use npm, run the equivalent command with your prefered package manager.

 ## Running the application